-- Makes little or no progress even when adaptations are made and an 'assess, plan, do, review' approach is unsuccessful. - Shows signs of difficulty in developing English or Mathematics skills which impacts on other areas of learning. - Presents persistent emotional or behavioural difficulties which are not improved by the behaviour management techniques usually employed. - Has sensory or physical problems and continues to make little or no progress despite specialist equipment. - Has communication and/or interaction difficulties and continues to make little or no progress despite provision of a differentiated curriculum.
+- Makes little or no progress even when teaching approaches are targeted - Shows signs of difficulty in developing English or mathematics skills which impacts on other areas of learning - Presents persistent emotional or behavioural difficulties which are not improved by the behaviour management techniques usually employed - Has sensory or physical problems and continues to make little or no progress despite specialist equipment - Has communication and/or interaction difficulties and continues to make little or no progress despite provision of a differentiated curriculum.

-The IPP should include that which is additional to or different from the adapted curriculum plan.
+- The IPP should include that which is additional to or different from the differentiated curriculum plan.

-The IPP should focus on three to four key individual targets set to help meet the pupil's individual needs and priorities.
-Where a child has an EHCP, those targets should be used to make IPP targets.
+- The IPP should focus on three to four key individual targets set to help meet the pupil's individual needs and priorities.
+Where a child has an EHCP, those targets should also be used to make IPP targets.

-Targets should relate to the four areas of need:
+- Targets should relate to the four areas of need:

 - 1. Communication and interaction

 - 2. Cognition and learning

 - 3. Social, Emotional and Mental Health

 - 4. Sensory and/or physical

-The pupil's strengths and successes should underpin the targets set and the strategies used.
+- The pupil's strengths and successes should underpin the targets set and the strategies used.

-The IPP should include information about:
+- The IPP should include information about:

 - 1. The short-term targets set for or by the individual

 - 2. The teaching strategies to be used

 - 3. The provision to be put in place

 - 4. When the plan is to be reviewed

 - 5. Outcomes (to be recorded when the IPP is reviewed)